 With the help of your UROP Leader, you will select a faculty project to work on.
-In this assistantship with your Research Sponsor, you will have duties that vary by discipline and specific project, but may include tasks like preparing samples, collecting data, conducting interviews, or compiling sources.
+In this assistantship with your Research Mentor, you will have duties that vary by discipline and specific project, but may include tasks like preparing samples, collecting data, conducting interviews, or compiling sources.
 This assistantship lasts for two semesters.

 The UROP assistantship functions on inquiry-based learning.
 Traditionally, you learn through reading about topics and theories in the classroom, but here you will learn actively by combining this theory with practice, much in the same way that your faculty is learning every day.